thisislefa/web-feature-02/README.md

-# Neuroverse - What Sets Us Apart Section
+# Cove - What Sets Us Apart Section

 A modern, responsive user interface component designed to effectively present a company's core services or value propositions.
 The layout features a two-column design that separates a compelling headline and description from a grid of feature cards, enhanced with subtle scroll-triggered animations.